CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 [More documentation about Filezilla.](https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_%28en%29)

 {{< alert "warning" "Warning:" >}}
-<p>An FTP application is automatically started once the application is created, even if no code has been sent.</p>
+<p>An FTP application starts automatically once the application is created, even if no code has been sent.</p>
 {{< /alert >}}

 {{< alert "warning" "Our advice:" >}}